-In fiscal 2003, American Legion Past National Commander Ronald F. Conley initiated a series of visits to the Department of Veterans' Affairs (VA) Medical Centers throughout the VA health-care system.
-One of the results of these visits was the acknowledgement that this is indeed "A System Worth Saving (SWS)".
+In 2003, American Legion Past National Commander Ronald F. Conley initiated a series of visits to Department of Veterans Affairs (VA) medical centers throughout the VA health-care system.
+After these visits, The American Legion declared VA "A System Worth Saving."

-At The American Legion National Convention in 2006, Resolution 206, "Annual State of VA Medical Facilities Report", authorized a continuation of these visits.
-To fulfill the intent of this resolution, current National Commander James E. Koutz has appointed an American Legion Task Force to continue the review of VA facilities.
+At the 2006 American Legion National Convention, Resolution 206, "Annual State of VA Medical Facilities Report,” authorized a continuation of VA site visits; The American Legion System Worth Saving Task Force was created to facilitate the visits.

 Each year, System Worth Saving Task Force members conduct a series of site visits to VA medical facilities.
 While on site, they meet with veterans and their families, and administrators and employees from the facilities.
 They investigate how each facility uses resources, and they note the successes, challenges and limitations at each site.
 These observations are compiled into after-action reports distributed to members of Congress and VA officials, and distributed online.